MUTE is a word which means at least two things:

 qnp_init(RSAPublicKey public, RSAPrivateKey private):

-an internal list of HostAddress
+an internal list of HostAddress (which we will call

 “Host Address List”) to an empty list; initialize an internal